 Tenancy in Common (TIC)

 Two or more persons can form a TIC or “Tenancy in Common’ ownership agreement.
-In this, each person holds an ownership percentage in the property according to the amount of his/her investment in it.
+In this, each person holds an ownership percentage in the property according to the amount of their investment in it.

-This means that not all the joint owners need to have an equal ownership interest in the property.
+This means that not all joint owners need to have an equal ownership interest in the property.

 In cases where one of the owners dies in a TIC agreement, his share passes on to his heirs.